University of Reading · School of Pharmacy

 Adulteration and contamination detection

 Correlation with the pure reference fingerprint drops as contamination increases.
-Detectable change in Φ(T) from as little as 5–20% adulteration for most material pairs tested.
+Detectable change in the thermal fingerprint from as little as 5–20% adulteration for most material pairs tested.

 Adulteration detection: beta-Alanine spiked with L-Glutamic acid